ProfMoo/home/infrastructure/talos/README.md

    kubectx admin@test
    ```

 10. Confirm Kubernetes is bootstrapped and that all of the nodes have joined the cluster.
-The Controlplane nodes might take a moment to respond.
+The control_plane nodes might take a moment to respond.
 You can confirm the status of each Talos node using `talosctl` or by reviewing the VM consoles in Proxmox.

     ```bash
     watch kubectl get nodes,all -A